sap-tutorials/Tutorials/tutorials/abap-environment-deploy-cf-production/abap-environment-deploy-cf-production.md

 ---

 ## Prerequisites
+- You need the appropriate SAP Cloud Platform ABAP Environment licenses to complete this tutorial.
 - OData Service in ABAP System created
 - you are a Space Developer in the Space your ABAP Instance is running in